 The home located in White Bear Township was about 1 mile north of Lake Vadnais on the Kohler Road.
 The following map shows the exact location.

-Their first four children: Damas (Charles Thomas), Mathilda, Marie (Mary) and Sophie where all born in this home.
-A second home was built next to the first about 1860.
-The first child to be born in it was Joseph Albert (my great-grandfather),12 followed by Leon, Jean Baptiste, Antonie H., Joseph E. and lastly, Onesime Samuel.
-In total, I have only found records for 10 children.
+Their first four children: Damas (Charles Thomas), Mathilda, Marie (Mary) and Sophie where all born in this home.16, 17, 18, 19 A second home was built next to the first about 1860.
+The first child to be born in it was Joseph Albert (my great-grandfather),20 followed by Leon, Jean Baptiste, Antonie Henry, Merance, Joseph Eusebius and lastly, Samuel Onesime.21, 22, 23, 24, 25, 26 In total, I have found records for 11 children.
 There may have been more.

-Domitille passed away on December 30, 1887 at 53 years old.
-She is buried in the second oldest cemetery in Minnesota, St. John’s Cemetery in Little Canada.14 Her marker shows an incorrect birth year of 1833.
+Depending on the document you look at, Mathilda passed away at 53 years old on either December 30 or 31, 1887.29,30 She was buried in the second oldest cemetery in Minnesota, St. John’s Cemetery in Little Canada on January 2, 1888.31 Her marker shows an incorrect birth year of 1833.

 Charles is listed as a farmer on all census records from 1857 up to 1900.
-The 1900 U.S. census record15 shows Charles with his son Leon as the only residents of the Kohler Road property.
+The 1900 U.S. census record shows Charles with his son Leon as the only residents of the Kohler Road property.33

-On June 28, 1904 Charles Peltier, one of the early pioneers in Minnesota, passed away at age 83 from senile gangrene (gangrene due to lack of blood supply resulting from sclerosis of blood vessels).16 He is buried alongside his wife at St. John’s Cemetery.17
+On June 28, 1904 Charles Peltier, one of the early pioneers in Minnesota, passed away at age 83 from senile gangrene (gangrene due to lack of blood supply resulting from sclerosis of blood vessels).34, 35

 Thanks for visiting, come back soon,